GustavoGomez092/tgc-api/README.md

 ## Description

-Headless TGC is a theme for the TGC App.
+Headless TGC is a WordPress theme for the TGC App.
 This theme is designed to work with PHP 8.0 and requires at least WordPress version 4.7.

 ## Version